 Future Activities: This project will enable staff to provide greater detail regarding traffic patterns and impacts to assist local and elected officials in planning.
 The McHenry County 2030 plan is budgeted for 2008.
 This model project will enable staff to coordinate with CATS on basic assumptions and then develop and test scenarios in-house for the

 2030 plan.

-County Demand Model(s)Plan/ProgramDecember 2006Staff TrainingIn-houseJuly 2008 evaluation of potential New Start projects.
+County Demand Model(s)Plan/ProgramDecember 2006Staff TrainingIn-houseJuly 2008

 4341.73 Regional Model Development